-159. Mali welcomed cooperation with other countries on health and education.
-It praised literacy programs.
+159. Mali welcomed the cooperation with other countries on health and education.
+It praised the country's literacy programmes.

-160. Mauritania expressed solidarity with Cuba and called the international community to accompany its development.
+160. Mauritania expressed solidarity with Cuba and called on the international community to support its development.

-161. Argentina welcomed the ratification of CPED and adoption of the regulation for employment of persons with disabilities.
+161. Argentina welcomed the ratification of CPED and the adoption of the regulation for employment of persons with disabilities.

-162. Montenegro asked if Cuba planned to ratify OP-CAT and establish an Independent NPM.
+162. Montenegro asked if Cuba planned to ratify the Optional Protocol to the Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment (OP-CAT) and establish an independent national preventive mechanism.